XMUDM/FETTLE/readme.md

 # Framework
 ![https://github.com/XMUDM/FETTLE/assets/IMG_00001.jpeg](https://github.com/XMUDM/FETTLE/blob/main/assets/IMG_00001.jpeg)

-# Quickly used
+# Quickly use
-You only need to import the losses: CLALoss and ILALoss into the your code. e.g.
+You only need to import the losses CLALoss and ILALoss into your code. e.g.
 ```python
 # <user, pos_item> are interacted user-item pairs.